-On her husband, former India batsman Raman Lamba's 16th death anniversary, Kim Lamba tells MiD DAY in a candid interview that the “scars are too deep; the vacuum too vast'.
+Today is former India batsman Raman Lamba's birth anniversary.
+Kim Lamba, his wife, tells MiD DAY in a candid interview that the 'scars are too deep; the vacuum too vast'.
 Excerpts from a 2015 interview with mid-day

 MiD DAY interviewed his wife on the 16th death anniversary of Raman Lamba, who died three days after suffering a head injury while fielding for Abahani against Mohammedan in a club match at Dhaka, Bangladesh in 1998.

 In Pictures: Gone too soon - Cricketers who died at a young age

 Final Fling: Raman Lamba chats with Delhi team manager Maninder Singh Jaggi (left) while Bengal captain Sourav Ganguly listens during Lamba’s last Ranji Trophy game at the Kotla in Feb 1998.
 Pic/MiD DAY Archives.

 The bitter truth is that his family and friends still cannot get over the fact that the gregarious former India batsman is not in their midst.
 Raman was not wearing a helmet when Mohammedan’s Mehrab Hossain’s shot struck him on the temple and rebounded to wicketkeeper Khaled Mashud.
 Raman walked off the field never to return to play his much-loved sport.

 Wedding Day: Raman and Kim on Sept 7, 1990.
 Pic/Kim Lamba.

 His Irish wife Kim, who has now settled down in Portugal with their children Jasmyn (21) and Kamran (19), spoke to MiD DAY on her departed husband.

 Lamba clan: Kamran, Jasmyn (centre) and Kim.
 Pic/Kim Lamba.

 Each of Raman’s death anniversaries must evoke sad memories.
 How do you see the bright side?